Mina-Karam/HareetTashfer/doc/Qt Designer UI.md

 ## Overview

-This project contains a Qt Designer UI file (`hareettashfer.ui`) which needs to be converted to a Python file.
+This project contains a Qt Designer UI file (`HareetTashferGUI.ui`) which needs to be converted to a Python file.
 The Python file will be used to create the graphical user interface (GUI) defined in the `.ui` file.

 ## Prerequisites